Chart Color Schemes

 Merrimac has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
+Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 23 projects likely to affect the region.
-Notable ones include Carrara Stadium, slated as a venue for the 2032 Olympics; Cypress Central; Gold Coast Secure Mental Health Rehabilitation Unit; and the mixed-use development site at 44 Gilston Road Nerang.
-The following list details those most relevant.
+Notable projects include Carrara Stadium, slated as a venue for the 2032 Olympics; Cypress Central; Gold Coast Secure Mental Health Rehabilitation Unit; and 44 Gilston Road Nerang Mixed-Use Development Site.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.